 Rudolf Signer starts his oral history interview by talking about his family background in Switzerland and his study of chemistry at ETH.
 Graduate research on polyoxymethylenes with Staudinger introduced Signer to the young field of polymer chemistry.
 A Rockefeller Fellowship enabled Signer to work with Svedberg at Uppsala and with Bragg at Manchester.
 Signer concludes with recollections of a post-war tour of the United States and of his memories of Staudinger.

-Howard E. Simmons, Jr. begins his oral history interview describing his family history.
+Howard E. Simmons, Jr., begins by describing his family history.
 Drawn to Massachusetts Institute of Technology (MIT) because of its post-World War II reputation, he studied chemistry and conducted research under Jack D. Roberts.
 Earning a BS in 1951, he continued at MIT with Roberts and Arthur C. Cope, completing a PhD.
-Simmons became a member of research staff in the Central Research Department (CRD) at DuPont in 1954.
+Simmons became a member of research staff in the Central Research Department at DuPont in 1954.
 His early studies on structure and mechanisms led to the Simmons-Smith reaction, the first general synthesis of cyclopropanes, and a related patent.
 He closes with a description of his sons' DuPont careers and comments on scientific misconduct.

 In this interview, Dr. Sinfelt recalls his childhood during the Depression, his early education, and his interest in mathematics.
 Sinfelt describes the University of Illinois chemistry department under Roger Adams and his own studies under Harry Drickamer.
 Moving on to the Exxon Research and Engineering Company, Sinfelt describes how his research on catalytic reaction kinetics meshed with Exxon's increased emphasis on basic research and how this led to his discovery of bimetallic clusters and the success of the platinum-iridium catalyst.